zed-industries/zed/docs/README.md

 This is built on push to `main` and published automatically to [https://zed.dev/docs](https://zed.dev/docs).

-To preview the docs locally you will need to install [mdBook](https://rust-lang.github.io/mdBook/), and then run:
+To preview the docs locally you will need to install [mdBook](https://rust-lang.github.io/mdBook/) (`cargo install mdbook`) and then run:

 ```
 mdbook serve docs